xinwenfu/Cyber-Range/README.md

 6. Click “Add”
 7. Now connect to this profile.

+# Access Cyber Range VMs
+Once connected to the OpenVPN server, a person may access the VMs in a few ways: (i) web access; (ii) Micrsoft Remote Desktop; (iii) SSH (e.g. Putty) if a SSH server runs on the particular VM.

 ## Web access
 1. Browse https://xoa.cyberseclab.uml.edu within the browser and log into the virtual Cyber Range with the provided username and password.